Usage

 Viewing Diffs

-- Commit popup/panel: Double-click a resource to open the side-by-side diff viewer
+- Double-click a resource to open the side-by-side diff viewer

-- Commit panel: Right-click a resource and select View Diff
+- In the Commit panel, right-click a resource and select View Diff

 - The diff viewer shows additions in green and removals in red with synchronized scrolling